-This year has been particularly busy.
+This year has been particularly busy on the graphics front.
 Nvidia released a new line of refreshed RTX Super GPUs as well as some surprisingly worthwhile mid-range offerings.
 AMD broke their stagnant streak with a few new cards of their own.
 All of this is to say, now is a great time to consider picking up a new video card.

 - Entry-Level GPU ($100)